Cadienvan/soft-delete-migrator/README.md

 ## How can you ensure that the migration is not executed twice?

-The library is idempotent in itself as it just considers the rows respecting the `NOT NULL` value of the `softDeleteColumn` and also the `migrateCondition`, if passed.
+The library is idempotent in itself as it just considers the rows respecting the `NOT NULL` value of the `softDeleteColumn` or the `migrateCondition`, if passed.
 If you want to ensure that the migration is not executed twice, you can use the `filePaths` configuration to save the queries necessary to execute the migration, set the `safeExecution` configuration to `true` and then execute them manually.

 # Tests